 In addition to providing technical services to BC Hydro, Powertech serves a large number of clients in energy-related sectors across North America, Asia, Europe and beyond.
-Powertech Labs is located on an 11 acre, 21-lab campus in Surrey and has approximately 115 employees.
+Powertech Labs is located on an 11 acre, 21-lab campus in Surrey and has approximately 120 employees.

-In 2008, a new Board of Directors was appointed which includes Mossadiq Umedaly (Executive Chairman), Brenda Eaton and Dr. Nancy Olewiler.
+In 2009, Dan Doyle was added to the Board of Directors as Interim Chair, replacing the previous Executive Chair.
+Brenda Eaton and Nancy Olewiler remained on as Directors.
 The Board directed Powertech's management team to develop a new strategic direction for Powertech that will capitalize on its core capabilities, strong industry client base and emerging market opportunities.
 The new strategic plan calls for Powertech to create a growing, financially viable company focused on clean energy, competing successfully in global markets in order to create value for BC Hydro and British Columbia.

-Powertech's net income was \$0.5 million in F2008.
-Its net income is forecast to be break-even in F2009 and F2010, on revenues of approximately \$25 million.
+Powertech's net income was \$1.2 million in F2009.
+Its net income is forecast to be break-even in F2010, on revenues of approximately \$27 million.
 Powertech's net income is expected to increase in F2011 and beyond.